 What comes between childhood friendship and adult reality is adolescence, a time of emotional intensity for most, when the closest bonds can start to fray.
-And so it is for Cassie and Julia in this intense coming-of-age tale by Claire Messud, published this week by W.W.
+And so it is for Cassie and Julia in The Burning Girl, an intense coming-of-age tale by Claire Messud, published by W.W.
 Norton.
-The author will be at the Library of Congress National Book Festival tomorrow, Saturday, September 2, at the Walter E. Washington Convention Center.
-She will also be at Politics and Prose on Sunday, September 10.
-And at the Free Library of Philadelphia’s Parkway Central Library on the 28th, along with author Salman Rushdie ($6 in-house simulcast tickets are still available).

 YOU’D THINK it wouldn’t bother me now.
 The Burneses moved away long ago.
 Two years have passed.
 But still, I can’t lie in the sun on the boulders at the quarry’s edge, or dangle my toes in the cold, clear water, or hear the other girls singing, without being aware the whole time that Cassie is gone.
 And then I want to say something—but you can’t, you know.
 It’s like she never existed.

 So either I don’t go out there in the first place, or I end up coming straight home, dropping my bike on the back lawn with its wheels still spinning, and banging the screen door so loudly that my mother startles each time, and bustles through to the kitchen and looks at me, her eyes filled with emotions that I glimpse one after the other—love, fear, frustration, disappointment, but love, mostly.
 She usually says only one word—“Thirsty?”—with a question mark, and that word is the bridge from there to here, and I either say “Yep” or “Nope” and she either pours me water from the jug in the fridge or she doesn’t.
 We take it from there, we move on.

 In this way the days pass and will keep passing—wasn’t it Cassie